 I searched for a design and found one called the Celtic Chalice which was Ok, but still a little too simple.
 I gravitated toward the Chartres circuit style.
 These create an extensive path within a small area.
 But it didn’t feel Celtic!
 Is this what we should we settle for?
 As I paged through a book of Celtic knot designs, I got an idea and started drawing circles.
 Lots of circles!
 All labyrinth designs involve plenty of geometry, this design is no exception.
 A design seems simple and clear when it is complete.
 That’s because all the work has already been done.
 I didn't have computer design skills, just a pencil, a compass, graph paper and lots of circles.
-The design at the bottom help illustrate the process that got my idea of circles connected within the larger circle, onto paper.
+The design images can be seen in "Labyrinth Photos" and help illustrate the process that got my idea of circles connected within the larger circle, onto paper.
 Yes, the size of the pad needed to be expanded.

 I was standing in the center of the circle talking to myself I'm sure, and I notice a slight but discernible echo resonance of my voice.
 This was definitely not by design, but I was not surprised at this effect.
 Sometimes things just happen the way they are supposed to.
 Here is a definition and a little of the physical science of resonant energy.